jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 **Note:**
 * This post assumes familiarity with Python, NumPy, and some basic experience training neural networks.
-* My goal with this post is to provide a **simple and hackable yet complete technical introduction to the GPT as an educational tool**.
-As such, we ONLY implement the forward pass code, using already trained model weights.
+* This implementation is missing tons of features on purpose to keep it as simple as possible while remaining complete.
+The goal is to provide a **simple yet complete technical introduction to the GPT as an educational tool**.
-* Understanding the GPT architecture is an important part of understanding LLMs, but architecture is just a small piece of the puzzle.
-Distributed training at scale, collecting terabytes of high quality text data, making the model inference fast, evaluating performance, and aligning the models to human interests is the life's work of the 100s of engineer/researchers required to make LLMs what they are today, not just the architecture. [^architecture]
+* Understanding the GPT architecture is just a small (but vital) piece of the larger LLM puzzle.[^architecture].
 * All the code for this blog post can be found at [github.com/jaymody/picoGPT](https://github.com/jaymody/picoGPT).
 * [Hacker news thread](https://news.ycombinator.com/item?id=34726115)